 While the virus makes its way into more districts and neighborhoods in Beijing and Hebei, fatigue is spreading among health workers there, more than four weeks after Beijing and Hebei sprang into action in early December when the current resurgence first hit.

-The Beijing Daily reported last week that the city had marshaled no fewer than 20,000 community and health workers to track down close contacts, lock down outbreak hotspots and test anyone who could have had even the slightest chance of coming into contact with anyone infected.
+The official Beijing Daily reported last week that the city had marshaled no fewer than 20,000 community and health workers to track down close contacts, lock down outbreak hotspots and test anyone who could have had even the slightest chance of coming into contact with anyone infected.

 Still, those resolute measures and mobilization, effective in snuffing out previous flare-ups in Beijing and elsewhere, are yet to keep the new wave at bay.